lobre/ghosts/README.md

             Enable proxy
       -proxynetautoconnect
-            Enable automatic network connection between proxy and containers -traefikmode
+            Enable automatic network connection between proxy and containers
-            Enable integration with Traefik proxy

 ## Container parameters as labels

- - `ghosts.hosts`: Host of container (e.g. mycontainer.local.com).
-If in traefik mode, it can be taken from `traefik.frontend.rule`.
+ - `ghosts.urls`: Comma separated list of URLS for container (e.g. mycontainer.local.com).
- - `ghosts.port`: Override port.
-Otherwise taken from exposed ports or traefik port.
+ - `ghosts.port`: Override internal exposed port.
  - `ghosts.name`: Define web name.
 Otherwise taken from the container name.
- - `ghosts.proto`: Define web protocol.
-If in traefik mode, it can be taken from `traefik.frontend.entryPoints`.
  - `ghosts.auth`: Define if auth protected entry.
-If in traefik mode, it can be taken from `traefik.frontend.auth.basic`.
+If true, a lock will be displayed on the web interface.
  - `ghosts.category`: Define a web category.
 Defaults to "Apps".
  - `ghosts.logo`: Define a web logo.
 Defaults to a generated avatar with the initials of the entry name.
  - `ghosts.description`: Add a web description that will appear as a tooltip.